Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Alternative reduced spaces

-At this point, the existence of a classical model on $\mainr$ is equivalent to the existence of the mappings $S$ and $E$ as in \eqref{eq:DefES}.
-But the existence of these mappings implies the existence of a valid classical model on $\altr\mainr$: indeed, define for all $\hv\in\ospace$,
+At this point, the existence of \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model on $\mainr$ is equivalent to the existence of the mappings $S$ and $E$ as in \eqref{eq:DefES}.
+But the existence of these mappings implies the existence of a valid \vgrSC{classical}\vgr{operationally noncontextual ontological} model on $\altr\mainr$: indeed, define for all $\hv\in\ospace$,